SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 When he went home, his wife thought he was immoral for creating this gas

-He ignored her and threw a pa
+He ignored her and threw a party.
+Overnight, she took her own life.

+Thei